 Your third option is oil-based lube.
 Oil-based lubes are the longest-lasting lubes you can buy and they are perfectly safe to use with sex toys.

 On the downside, they are difficult to wash off and have been associated with higher rates of sexually transmitted infections (STIs) compared with water-based and silicone-based lubes.
 Oil-based lubes may also stain clothing and bedsheets, making them no fun to wash off!

-While it can be tempting to want to keep things as comfortable as possible during anal training, we don’t recommend desensitizing lubes for beginners!
+While it can be tempting to want to keep things as comfortable as possible during training, we don’t recommend desensitizing lubes for beginners!

-If anal training is painful, you need to stop.
+If training is painful, you need to stop.
 Pain is your body’s way of telling you that something is wrong, so you don’t want to ‘push through the pain’ and put yourself at the risk of being seriously injured!

-You can’t undo an injury once it occurs, but you can stop and try something smaller if anal training causes you pain.
+You can’t undo an injury once it occurs, but you can stop and try something smaller if anal play causes you pain.
 Just take a break: you can always work up to larger sizes on another occasion!